Bay Fair station

 Bay Fair station is a Bay Area Rapid Transit (BART) station located adjacent to the Bayfair Center mall in San Leandro, California.
 The station is served by the Orange, Green, and Blue lines.
+Service through the station is timed for cross-platform transfers between the Blue and Orange lines.

 Bay Fair station has a single elevated island platform serving the line's two tracks.
 A pedestrian tunnel under the Union Pacific Railroad Oakland Subdivision tracks connects the fare lobby to parking areas south of the station.
 An AC Transit bus transfer area and additional parking are located on the north side of the station.